chlsmile/blogfile/blogpost/spring/SpringFramework4.2.6翻译.md

 ##### 2.2.3 消息
 Spring Framework 4 includes a spring-messaging module with key abstractions from the Spring Integration project such as Message, MessageChannel, MessageHandler, and others to serve as a foundation for messaging-based applications.
 The module also includes a set of annotations for mapping messages to methods, similar to the Spring MVC annotation based programming model.
 Spring Framework 4包含了一个spring-messaging模块从Spring Integration

+2.2.4 Data Access/Integration

+The Data Access/Integration layer consists of the JDBC, ORM, OXM, JMS, and Transaction modules.

+The spring-jdbc module provides a JDBC-abstraction layer that removes the need to do tedious JDBC coding and parsing of database-vendor specific error codes.

+The spring-tx module supports programmatic and declarative transaction management for classes that implement special interfaces and for all your POJOs (Plain Old Java Objects).

+The spring-orm module provides integration layers for popular object-relational mapping APIs, including JPA, JDO, and Hibernate.
+Using the spring-orm module you can use all of these O/R-mapping frameworks in combination with all of the other features Spring offers, such as the simple declarative transaction management feature mentioned previously.

+The spring-oxm module provides an abstraction layer that supports Object/XML mapping implementations such as JAXB, Castor, XMLBeans, JiBX and XStream.

+The spring-jms module (Java Messaging Service) contains features for producing and consuming messages.
+Since Spring Framework 4.1, it provides integration with the spring-messaging module.

+2.2.5 Web

+The Web layer consists of the spring-web, spring-webmvc, spring-websocket, and spring-webmvc-portlet modules.

+The spring-web module provides basic web-oriented integration features such as multipart file upload functionality and the initialization of the IoC container using Servlet listeners and a web-oriented application context.
+It also contains an HTTP client and the web-related parts of Spring’s remoting support.

+The spring-webmvc module (also known as the Web-Servlet module) contains Spring’s model-view-controller (MVC) and REST Web Services implementation for web applications.
+Spring’s MVC framework provides a clean separation between domain model code and web forms and integrates with all of the other features of the Spring Framework.

+The spring-webmvc-portlet module (also known as the Web-Portlet module) provides the MVC implementation to be used in a Portlet environment and mirrors the functionality of the spring-webmvc module.

+#####2.2.6 测试
+The spring-test module supports the unit testing and integration testing of Spring components with JUnit or TestNG.
+It provides consistent loading of Spring ApplicationContexts and caching of those contexts.
+It also provides mock objects that you can use to test your code in isolation. spring-test模块支持单元测试并且集成了Spring JUnit和TestNG测试组件。